hobofan/collected-robotic-arms/README.md

   ### Thor
   > Thor is an Open Source and printable robotic arm with six degrees of freedom, designed using FreeCAD.

+6-axis arm with low build cost (~350€)

 Started out as a university project.
+Very well documented.

   Open Hardware files available: **Yes**